Discover exclusive cruise offers from our Memorial Day Cruise Deals

 However, you can contact your cruise line if you need any specific information or queries regarding the things that are prohibited onboard.

-The prohibited substances are more or less similar for most cruises but can differ as per cruise line and also with the destination.
+The prohibited substances are more or less similar for most cruises but can differ per cruise line and destination.
 For instance, for itineraries visiting the US Virgin Islands, you must avoid sunscreens containing octocrylene, oxybenzone, and octinoxate, as these can harm reef ecosystems.

 Our cruise experts will help you to plan your perfect cruise vacation!